-From Kazusa Ushiku Station上総牛久駅, seven stops away from Goi Station (about a 30-min ride), the tourist train Torokko Tetsudo is served.
-(With extra fee.
+From Kazusa Ushiku Station上総牛久駅, seven stops away from Goi Station (about a 30-min ride), a tourist train Torokko Tetsudo is available (With an extra fee.
 Prior ticket purchase is required).
-The kawaii train runs along the railroad fringed with the yellow flowers.
+This kawaii train runs along the railroad fringed with yellow flowers.

 From Tokyo (Akihabara Station) to Goi Station (at the lowest fare)